mintchococookies/recipe-scraper/README.md

 ![Mobile Print Page](images/recipe-scraper2.png)
 ![Mobile Main Page](images/recipe-scraper3.png)

-### Observability is important!
+## Observability
 This application is integrated with Datadog for metrics tracking and alerting in case of any endpoint failures.
 ![Datadog Dashboard](images/datadog-dashboard.png)
 ![Datadog Alert](images/datadog-alert.png)